misiektoja/psn_monitor/docs/configuration.md

 A read or parsing failure keeps the last usable credentials and reports how to correct the file.
 An explicit reload can override a startup export with a value present in the file.

-Setup's configuration backup blanks inline secret assignments from older configurations while retaining other settings and comments.
-General `--generate-config` backups remain exact copies and can contain inline credentials.
-The dotenv file is not backed up during secret replacement.
+Setup keeps the saved `DOTENV_FILE` unless you choose another path with `--env-file`.
+When you move it, review the private settings before saving.
+Kept credentials are copied to the new destination and the old file stays intact.
+Values already in the new dotenv file take precedence unless you replace them.
+At startup, a nonempty exported secret overrides the dotenv file.
+A dotenv value, including an empty one, overrides the configuration.

+Setup moves retained credentials from older configuration files into the selected dotenv file unless that file already defines the same key.
+It leaves the original configuration in place if it cannot preserve those credentials.
+Setup creates a timestamped configuration backup with inline secrets removed.
+General `--generate-config` backups can contain inline credentials.
+Replaced dotenv secrets are not backed up.